By-Laws of the International Institute for FRP in Construction

 - The objectives of the Institute shall be achieved by:

-- establishment of Working Groups in selected areas to develop state-of-the-art reports and design recommendations;
+(c) establishment of Task Groups in selected areas to develop state-of-the-art reports and design recommendations;

 - The scope of activities covers any and all aspects relevant to the application of FRP composites in civil engineering works, hereafter referred to as the field.